tagwint/poc_base/README.md

 Stage01 - to be run on creator for initiation: base image/ chroot /configs etc

-Stage02 - to be run on target host when it is prepared on the stage 1 and up
+Stage02 - to be run on builder host when it is prepared on the stage 1 and up

 Playbooks contain plays.
-Each play to be bound to either hcreator or htarget
+Each play to be bound to either hcreator or hbuilder

 Demo playbook consisting out of 2 Plays - one per stage.
 One Play per host.

 Number of plays and stages can be extended within a playbook or by combining playbooks.

-There are also 2 roles creator and target, to be assigned to hcreator and htarget
+There are also 2 roles creator and builder, to be assigned to hcreator and hbuilder

 Base repo to be sufficient to get a generic result.